Miladsh7/RecipeApp/README.md

 Real-Time Internet Connection Checking : Checking the real time of the Internet for when popular and recent items have not been read and cached for the first time.

 ![photo_5929265046221865005_y (1)](https://github.com/Miladsh7/RecipeApp/assets/80962004/38a68a02-ae91-4364-9208-60d769d00a7a)

+Lottie Integration : Using Lottie animation in the bookmark section of the project as an empty state when we did not select an item as a bookmark.